aceeason/MIST4610groupproject/README.md

 ## Query 5
 ![Query 5](Query5.png)

 Query 5 shows which patients under 30 received a prescription that costs more than $50.

-This helps identify younger patient demographics that may require financial assistance or high-cost chronic care management.
+This helps the clinic to identify younger patient demographics that may require financial assistance or high-cost chronic care management.
+It can encourage physicians to show financial resources for prescriptions during appointments or office management can send this information to patients.

 ## Query 6
 ![Query 6](query6.png)